boltlabs-inc/dialectic/dialectic-compiler/README.md

 ## Conversion to CFG - [`Syntax::to_cfg`]

 During this conversion, we resolve labels in the AST and ensure that all `break` and `continue` constructs refer to valid nodes and emit errors for malformed loop nodes and such.
+Also, please note this method is often referred to as `Syntax::to_cfg` but the method is *actually* implemented on `Spanned<Syntax>`.

 ### Errors